 5. Send a WeChat red envelope.
 In recent years, many people have become accustomed to exchanging digital red envelopes instead of traditional paper ones.
 WeChat allows users to send virtual packets of cash that are transferred directly to someone via smartphone.

 6. Host a WeChat red envelope lucky draw.
 You can post ‘group red packets’ within a WeChat group to give your followers a chance to win.
 The app will then automatically and randomly assign the amount in each envelope to each recipient within the group.
 You don’t need to give away large sums of money here, it is just a fun and enjoyable way to engage with your Chinese customers on social media.
+While RED (Xiaohongshu) continues to grow in popularity, sending red envelopes on the app isn’t possible.
+Digital red envelopes are usually given and deposited in WeChat Wallets.

 digital WeChat Chinese New Year red envelopes